Creation of color centers in diamond by recoil implantation through dielectric films

 We further investigated the spin coherence of the NV centers from the highest-dose square on the SiN$_x$ sample, by conducting continuous wave optically detected magnetic resonance (CW-ODMR).
-In the presence of a 24\,G external magnetic field, we observed four pairs of resonance dips that correspond to the 4 different crystallographic orientations of NV centers (FIG.~\ref{characterize}(c)).
+In the presence of a 24\,G external magnetic field, we observed four pairs of resonance dips that corresponded to the 4 different crystallographic orientations of NV centers (FIG.~\ref{characterize}(c)).
 As the excitation beam moved from inside this square to the halo region, the maximum PL contrast for a single resonance dip increased from 0.47\% to 2.94\%, while the average linewidth (FWHM) decreased from 10.3\,MHz to 8.37\,MHz (FIG.~\ref{characterize}(d)).
-This suggests that the spin-coherence of the NV centers will benefit from lower ion fluences than what we used in this study.
-Additionally, these linewidths are broadened by the 2\,mW excitation power~\cite{dreauAvoidingPowerBroadening2011}; we obtained the narrowest spectrum with a linewidth of 6.81\,MHz with 0.1\,mW excitation power (see Supplemental Material).
-The observed 2.94\% contrast is approximately half of the expected maximum.
-This reduced contrast is due to the lower NV$^-$/NV$^0$ ratio and the additional background PL from SiV$^-$ centers (Supplemental Material).
-The reduction in contrast served as a trade-off for having NV sensors at these shallow depths and may be improved by additional surface preparations
+This suggested that the spin-coherence of the NV centers would benefit from lower ion fluences than what we used in this study.
+Additionally, these linewidths were broadened by the 2\,mW excitation power~\cite{dreauAvoidingPowerBroadening2011}.
+We obtained the narrowest spectrum with a linewidth of 6.81\,MHz using 0.1\,mW excitation power (Supplemental Material).
+This observed 2.94\% contrast was approximately half of the expected maximum.
+This was due to the lower NV$^-$/NV$^0$ ratio and the additional background PL from the SiV$^-$ centers (Supplemental Material).
+The reduction in ODMR contrast served as a trade-off for having NV sensors at these shallow depths and might be improved by additional surface preparations.